 My deepest wish has always been to share the story with as many people as possible.
 May the story be read and shared far and wide.

 I'm happy to keep giving it away, but I have heard that sometimes recipients of free books don't actually read them, so I'm going to try earmarking the free books now for those who will commit to read it.
 Put simply:

-For the rest of the month, the e-book will be free for those who will commit to reading it.
+For the rest of this month and the next month, the e-book will be free for those who will commit to reading it.
 The e-book will be $.99 for everyone else.
-At the end of August, the e-book will return to its normal price of $4.99.
+At the end of September, the e-book will return to its normal price of $4.99.